jaredellison/hello-lambda-node/README.md

 - Upload your image to the repository by running `make docker-tag` and `make docker-push`.

 - Create an execution role for the function using `make aws-create-role` adding the resulting Amazon Resource Name (ARN) to your `.env` file.

+- Create the function by running `make aws-create-function`

+- Test the function by running `make aws-invoke-function`